kizu/kizu.ru/src/posts/2023-12-07-shrinkwrap-problem/index.en.md

 _There is one old, yet unsolved, CSS problem: shrinking containers to fit the content when it automatically wraps.
 While not intentional, anchor positioning allows us to come closer to solving it, at least for a few cases.
 In this article, I’ll demonstrate how we can use anchor positioning to neatly decorate wrapping text or elements in flex or grid contexts._

+## Update from 2026-03-31

+I forgot to make this update in-time, and recently saw this article mentioned in a few places.

+So!
+I came up with a more robust technique as a follow-up to this one — [“Solving Shrinkwrap: New Experimental Technique”](/shrinkwrap-solution/) — one that uses both anchor positioning and scroll-driven animations, and allows not just faking the background via anchor positioning, but adjusting the layout of the element based on that measurement, without any cycles.
+While it won’t solve all shrinkwrap cases, it will solve most of those you’re likely to stumble upon.

+The technique from this article is a part of the new technique, but could still be used on its own either for more simple cases, or for places where you need a bit more robust browser support, as pure anchor positioning is supported better than it plus SDA.

 ## Update from 2025-11-15

 I finally found time to update the code in the examples: it was not that many of them.